 Sydney nutritionist Bob Buist says that this gluten component is an intestinal irritant for all people, not just coeliacs.
 One in 15,000 Australians are fully fledged coeliacs, but, thousands more have sub-clinical symptoms: closet coeliacs!
 Symptoms can include bloating, indigestion, constipation, flatulence, loss of appetite, anaemia, fatigue, lethargy, tenderness of the abdomen and depression.

 For those who have ‘sub clinical’ coeliac disease, diagnosis is less clear-cut.
-The best way you can ascertain if gluten causes you problems, is to eliminate it from your diet for about ten days. (i.e. avoid all gluten: containing grains: wheat, barley, spelt rye and oats) This will give the intestinal cells enough time to regrow.
-If your symptoms abate in this time, you may have a problem with gluten, and a future diet with reduced gluten foods is recommended.
+The best way you can ascertain if gluten causes you problems is to eliminate it from your diet for about ten days. (i.e. avoid all gluten: containing grains: wheat, barley, spelt rye and oats) This will give the intestinal cells enough time to regrow.
+If your symptoms abate at this time, you may have a problem with gluten, and a future diet with reduced gluten foods is recommended.
 Say one meal a day.

 - Although true Coeliac disease is hereditary, the sub-clinical variety probably come as a result of years and years of gluten excess.
 It seems our society is addicted to gluten – everywhere you look there’s bread, pasta, bagels, croissants, biscuits and cakes.
 Look closely at labels and you will find wheat flour (containing gluten) hidden in sauces, soups and a multitude of processed foods